 The District is authorized to invest in financial instruments as established by Section 218.415, Florida Statutes.
-The authorized investments include among others, direct obligations of the United States Treasury; the Local Government Surplus Funds Trust as created by Section 218.405, Florida Statutes; SEC registered money market funds with the highest credit quality rating from a nationally recognized rating agency; and interest-bearing time deposits or savings accounts in authorized financial institutions.
+The District's Investment Policy (adopted by Resolution 16-05) authorizes the following investments: direct obligations of the United States Treasury; the Local Government Surplus Funds Trust as created by Section 218.405, Florida Statutes; agency securities; and interest-bearing time deposits or savings accounts in authorized financial institutions.